russmatney/ralphie/readme.md

 Untested on other machines, and not yet configurable.
 You could clone and modify it to work, but this is not a plug-n-play tool yet.

-One blocker: a different approach to running the tool is necessary, as it currently changes into a hard-coded directory to run.
-I thought Babashaka's `--uberscript` option would suffice for this, but my attempts have not yet made that work.

-Another blocker: the paths in `ralphie.config` are hard-coded for now, but could/should be read from a config somewhere.
+If you try to work with it, especially note the paths in `ralphie.config` are hard-coded - theoretically things should work if you update a few spots in there.

 # Background